seanjkanderson/boltzmann-learning/README.md

 5. `BS_selfplay.ipynb`: learn optimal policy for the `Battle of the sexes` game, against an opponent that uses the same learning algorithm

-- `CCF_vs_fixed.ipynb`: learn optimal policy for a `Credit Card Fraude` game, against an opponent that uses a fixed policy
+- `CCF_vs_fixed.ipynb`: learn optimal policy for a `Credit Card Fraud` game, against an opponent that uses a fixed policy

-- `CCF_self_play.ipynb`: learn optimal policy for a `Credit Card Fraude` game, against an opponent that uses the same learning algorithm
+- `CCF_self_play.ipynb`: learn optimal policy for a `Credit Card Fraud` game, against an opponent that uses the same learning algorithm

 - `NS_vs_fixed.ipynb`: learn optimal policy for a `Network Security` game, against an opponent that uses a fixed policy